ghfbsd/kenken/README.md

     install -c -m 755 kenken.sh /usr/local/bin/kenken

 ```
-then you can print out a puzzle grid in a file `todays-grid` via,
+then you can print out a puzzle grid in the file `trial-grids` via,
 ```

-    kenken < todays-grid | groff -me -t > /tmp/grid.eps
+    kenken < trial-grids | groff -me -t > /tmp/grid.eps

 ```